Skip to main content

 When you need to explain why something is outside the current agreement, stay calm and factual.
 Point back to the agreed deliverables, what has been accepted, and what approval path applies to changes.
 You are not making a legal argument.
 You are using the shared record.

-A useful script is: "Based on the current SOW, this quarter's deliverables are [insert verified deliverables].
-The new request appears to go beyond those items, so I'd like to treat it as a scoped initiative and send the right documentation."
-If compliance or governance is relevant, add a placeholder rather than guessing: "[verify compliance requirement]" or "[verify governance cadence]."
+A useful script is: "Based on the current SOW, this request appears to go beyond this quarter's agreed deliverables, so I'd like to treat it as a scoped initiative and send the right documentation."
+If compliance or governance is relevant but not confirmed, name it as pending verification rather than guessing.

 Once a request becomes a candidate for future work, hand it off with enough detail to support a real decision.
 Your proposal-level package should cover scope, deliverables, timeline, governance cadence, and compliance posture where relevant.